 Storage Basins and Tunnel

 Storage basins are part of MSD's larger endeavor to prevent sewage from overflowing into Louisville's waterways.
 Planned basins and a storage tunnel throughout our city are designed to capture rainwater and sewage, which otherwise can overwhelm the sewer system during rain events and flow untreated into local streams and the Ohio River.
 These underground storage areas retain the mixture of rainwater and sewage until the rain subsides and capacity is available, then gradually release it back into the sewer system.
 At that point, the water is conveyed to a water quality treatment center, treated and returned to our local streams or the Ohio River.

 The Clifton Heights Basin will be mostly underground and covered.
 A small building above it will include pumps and equipment for operation.
 This basin will offer Beargrass Creek protection from combined sewer overflows.

 The Interstate 64 and Grinstead Drive Storage Basin is located on the site of the former Jim Porter's Good Time Emporium.
 It will be underground and covered.
 A small building above the basin will include pumps and equipment for operation.
 Input from the neighbors -- at public meetings and online -- will determine the specific details of the earthen covering.
-This basin will offer Beargrass Creek protection from combined sewer overflows.
+This basin will offer Beargrass Creek protection from com combined sewer overflows.